LAC1010 : Introduction to Financial Accounting

 Problem solving and numeracy skills are further developed as part of the assessed work requirements.

-Learning is supported by the provision of an external CBL programme as well as Blackboard.
+Learning is supported by the provision of an external CBL programme, which students are recommended to use, as well as Blackboard.

 The format of resits will be determined by the Board of Examiners